civitas-cerebrum/emtp/README.md

 │   │   │   ├── datasources/ # Stores captured web page screenshots and downloaded PDFs
 │   │   │   └── text_data/    # Stores extracted text data from screenshots and PDFs
 │   │   ├── retrieve_url/   # Python module dedicated to retrieving URLs based on QA questions
-│   │   ├── save_datasource/ # Python module dedicated to capturing screenshots and downloading PDFs from URLs
-│   │   └── datasource_processing/ # Python module for OCR and text extraction from data sources
-│   ├── enrichment/         # Contains data enrichment and Q&A generation modules
+│   │   ├── save_datasource/ # Python module dedicated to web crawling using Firecrawl API and downloading PDFs from URLs │   │   └── datasource_processing/ # Python module for OCR and text extraction from data sources │   ├── enrichment/         # Contains data enrichment and Q&A generation modules
 │   └── questions/          # Stores question datasets and related files